Akuli/jou/doc/perf.md

 $
 ```

-But with optimizations enabled, the program does not crash even if I type `y`:
+But with optimizations enabled, the program does not crash even when typing `y`:

 ```
 $ ./jou -O3 asd.jou